 A poster was created first to establish the color scheme, type system and to build the objects that would later be animated.
 To complement the song’s 90’s synth, and psychedelic undertones, I chose to collage photographs and footage that visualized the opposites referenced in the lyrics.
 These objects are defamiliarized by their placement withinin this “sweet n sour” candyland and through a color treatment reminiscent of a Victor Moscoso screenprint.

-Used existing animal photography by Joel Sartore to create over twelve different motion graphic video pieces.
+Collaborated with National Geographic Photographer Joel Sartore to create over twelve different motion graphic video pieces.
 These clips were projected onto the side of St Peter’s Basilica in Vatican City, as part of a public art projection to inspire change in light of the current climate and extinction crises.
 The show was put on by the Oceanic Preservation Society, and Obscura Digital, December 8th, 2015.
 Click the button below for footage of the entire event.
 Clips of a few individual projections can be found below.

 This poster brochure visualizes the impacts of conflict palm oil production locally and on a global scale, while also calling attention to the ingredient’s ubiquity in fast food, snack items, and everyday toiletries.
 The poster provides shoppers with methods they can use to distinguish between brands that have committed to utilizing sustainably-sourced palm oil, and those that haven’t.